Pool Deck Options

 Cost: $5 and up per square foot, plus labor

-Unglazed tile can be set over a concrete base for a classic look with enough traction for a pool deck.
+Unglazed tile may be set over a concrete base for a classic look with enough traction for a pool deck.
 The installation can take time, and will drive up the project cost.
-A tile deck can be very attractive, but it also requires some upkeep as grout lines are liable to crack or split, and may need to be replaced.
+A tile deck is often very attractive, but does take some upkeep, as grout lines are liable to crack or split, and may need to be replaced.